hats-finance/hats-contracts/docs/roles.md

 - set to `HATTimelockController`
 - can call `transferOwnership` and `renounceOwnership` of `HATVaults`
-- can call `addPool` to add a pool
+- can call `createVault` to create a new vault
 - can call `setPool` to change pool properties
 - can call `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee
 - can call `swapBurnSend` and swap, burn, and send pool tokens that are earmarked for payout (after approveClaim